jmoy/avb-econ-hs/README.md

 ## Introduction
-A Haskell implementation of the problem described in Aruoba-Villaverde's paper "A Comparison of Programming Languages in Economics" http://economics.sas.upenn.edu/~jesusfv/comparison_languages.pdf
+A Haskell implementation of the problem described in Aruoba and Fernández-Villaverde's paper "A Comparison of Programming Languages in Economics" http://economics.sas.upenn.edu/~jesusfv/comparison_languages.pdf